shaul-da/docs.daml.com/docs/2.7.0/docs/daml-finance/overview/extending-daml-finance.rst

 ******************************

-The default account implementation in Daml Finance allows you to define authorization requirements for incoming and outgoing transfers through the :ref:`controllers <type-daml-finance-interface-account-account-controllers-36430>` property.
+The default account implementation in Daml Finance allows you to define authorization requirements for incoming and outgoing transfers as well as freezers of the account through the :ref:`controllers <type-daml-finance-interface-account-account-controllers-36430>` property.
 For some cases, however, a custom account implementation may be warranted: